etgalim/DPI-Checker/README.md

 # DPI Checker

-This is a supper simple app that will show you what drawable bucket the android system is using for a selected sevice.
+This is a super simple app that will show you what drawable bucket the android system is using for a selected sevice.

 **Why have something like this?**